The Pretani Tribes of Scotland: Society, Belief, and Ritual (~600 BCE - ~200 CE)

 Introduction and Chronological Framework

 The historical lifespan of the independent Pretani culture can be understood as spanning from approximately 600 BCE to 200 CE.
 This period encapsulates their establishment as a stable Iron Age society through to their fundamental transformation under Roman pressure.
 The starting point, 600 BCE, marks the moment when the Pretani culture was fully formed and stable.
-This date represents a broad consensus for the transition from the Late Bronze Age to the Early Iron Age in northern Britain, a period characterized by the adoption of iron technology and shifts in settlement patterns, such as the construction of the first major hillforts.
-The societal shifts of the early Iron Age were complete, leaving organized, P-Celtic-speaking tribes with established territories and the characteristic hillforts and settlements that would define them for centuries.
+This date represents a broad consensus for the transition from the Late Bronze Age to the Early Iron Age in northern Britain, a period characterised by the adoption of iron technology and shifts in settlement patterns, such as the construction of the first major hillforts.
+The societal shifts of the early Iron Age were complete, leaving organised, P-Celtic-speaking tribes with established territories and the characteristic hillforts and settlements that would define them for centuries.

 This long era of independent development concluded around 200 CE.
 This date effectively marks a point of no return.
 By 200 CE, after more than a century of direct conflict that began in earnest with the Agricolan campaigns and the battle of Mons Graupius around 84 AD, the old Pretani world was gone.
 Their society had been irrevocably altered by new trade dynamics, military pressures, and the social restructuring required to face the Roman threat.
 This date places the culture right before the final, intense crucible of the Severan campaigns (208-211 CE), which would see the emergence of the great Caledonii and Maeatae confederations and cement the foundations of the "Pictish" identity that followed.

 Consequently, direct, written endonyms from the tribes themselves are not recoverable from this entire period.
-This necessitates a shift in focus from identifying a recorded self-appellation to exploring linguistic reconstructions of the meaning embedded within the Romanized names, which provide the closest approximation to their native P-Celtic roots and reflect their self-perceived identities.
+This necessitates a shift in focus from identifying a recorded self-appellation to exploring linguistic reconstructions of the meaning embedded within the Romanised names, which provide the closest approximation to their native P-Celtic roots and reflect their self-perceived identities.

 The geographical scope encompasses the peoples inhabiting the lands situated north of the Forth-Clyde isthmus, a natural geological divide that roughly aligns with the modern cities of Edinburgh and Glasgow.
-This extensive region was recognized by the Romans as "Caledonia," a designation that served to distinguish its inhabitants from the more Roman-influenced Brittonic peoples residing to the south.
+This extensive region was recognised by the Romans as "Caledonia," a designation that served to distinguish its inhabitants from the more Roman-influenced Brittonic peoples residing to the south.
 Genetically, the peoples of this period show strong continuity with the earlier Bronze Age populations of Britain, but with evidence of some admixture from more recent Iron Age migrations from mainland Europe.
 This genetic landscape suggests that the Pretani were largely descended from the long established inhabitants of the land, rather than being recent arrivals.

 The Roman Gaze and Tribal Naming Conventions